klincke/MicroWineBar/README.md

 In the directory ExampleData one can find the first samples of the wine dataset from fermentations of Bobal grapes.
 These files were created with MGmapper and then running the script build_table_from_mgmapper_positive.py.
 To analyse these files one has to start MicroWineBar and in the **File**-menu choose **Open file(s) with relative & absolute counts** which opens a file dialog to open the files.
 Then one should filter the non-microorganisms by clicking on the **Overview**-menu and then choose **filter**.
 This opens a table with all species present in the samples.
 To sort the rows (species) by one column one has to click on the header, e.g. click in Phylum to sort by phylum name.
-To hide all species belonging to the phylum *Streptophyta* one has to right click in the column Phylum in a row where hide is False.
+To hide all species belonging to the phylum *Streptophyta* one has to right-click in the column Phylum in a row where hide is False.
 Then a popup menu will appear where one has to click on **hide/show**.
 If in the row hide is False all *Streptohyta* will be displayed, if one right clicks on Streptophyta and in the popup menu chooses **hide/show**.

+> **Note for Linux users:** right-clicking to open a popup menu will only show the menu as long as one clicks.

 To compare two groups of samples choose **Compare two groups of samples** in the **Overview**-menu.